 Fermented quinoa is rich and tangy.
-It is also a gluten-free grain that’s packed full of protein and delicious.
+It is also a gluten-free grain that’s packed full of protein and fibre.

 As a fermentation enthusiast, I’ve tried fermenting most everything.
-And fermenting quinoa prior to cooking wasn’t successful.
-The grain is too hard and only sprouted.
+And fermenting quinoa prior to cooking wasn’t that successful.
+The grain is easy to sprout but didn’t soften enough to ferment.
 However, quinoa flour can be used to make a gluten-free sourdough starter.

 What can you do with Fermented Quinoa

 Fermented quinoa is moister than ordinary cooked quinoa.
 The added lactic culture isn’t fully absorbed by the already cooked grains.
 However, it’s perfect for any dish that would work well with extra creamy quinoa.

 Here are some suggestions:

 - Hot Cereal: Gently warm soaked quinoa and serve it for breakfast.
 The probiotic culture will still be alive as long as you don’t go above 40C.

 - Cold Cereal: Serve it like overnight oats, cold with milk and fruit.

 - Quinoa Pudding: Make a creamy quinoa pudding.
 It’s delicious with all sorts of different flavours: chocolate, vanilla or banana.